sedat01/challenge-mole/descriptions/akiec.md

 by UV.
 Pigmented variants exist for Bowen's disease and for actinic keratoses, and both are included in this set.

-If your result is Actinic Keratoses it can be treated without surgery, keep calm and see a doctor.
-Your condition is probably not seriuos.
+## If your result is Actinic Keratoses it can be treated without surgery, keep calm and see a doctor.
+Your condition is probably not serious.